 - Donâ€™t know how to use Photoshop?
-Learn it.
+Learn.

 - Content marketers cannot be afraid to fail.Â In theÂ history of content marketing, ideas and technologies have come and gone.
 The next big trend in content may be something you already thought of, but areÂ afraid to voice your opinion or insight.

-Let’s face it, we’ll never have enough money do to everything that we’d like to do in content marketing.
-The best marketers will make the most of what they have.
+Let’s face it, we’ll never have enough money do to everything we’d like to do in content marketing.
+The best marketers make the most of what they have.

 - Repurpose content fromÂ thatÂ great ebook you wrote 6 months agoÂ by creating blog posts, infographics and a SlideShare from the original content.

 Do youâ€”or your teamâ€”have every trait of the “dream” content marketer?
 For more on what employers are looking for when they hire a content marketer, check out these content marketing interview questions.